Universal geometric framework for black hole phase transitions: from multivaluedness to classification: Covering space perspective

 For $T<T_1$, in a neighborhood of $r_1$, the two distinct coordinate values $-y$ and $+y$ correspond to the same temperature, showing that multivaluedness already appears locally.
 Analogously, because $r_2$ is a local minimum, the index is $k=0$ and locally

 For $T>T_2$, a single temperature value again corresponds to two different coordinate values.
 These local expressions demonstrate that the inverse map $\pi^{-1}=r_+(T)$ is multivalued near each of the critical points $r_1$ and $r_2$, where the zero-rank of the differential $d\pi$ creates the branching of the inverse.
 At $T = T_1$, Branch1 and Branch2 merge, leading to a double root $r_1$.
 By continuity, Branch3 satisfies $r_3=\lim\limits_{T \to T_1}r_3(T) \neq r_1$ (if $r_3 = r_1$ held, this would contradict the assumption of two distinct critical points).
+Thus $T_1$ and $T_2$ serve as the branch points.
 Hence $r_+(T)$ is exactly two-valued on the closed interval $\mathcal{S}=[T_1,\,T_2]$ (one double root and one distinct root).
 A symmetric argument applies at $T_2$.

 We now turn to establish the global multivaluedness of $r_+(T)$ from a geometric viewpoint using the theory of covering spaces.
 Since the map $\pi$ is not a local diffeomorphism at the critical points $r_1$ and $r_2$ of the manifold $\mathcal{M}$, we define $\widetilde{\mathcal{M}}$ as the topological space formed by the disjoint union of three open intervals